dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 1. Does it appear in the right order, now?

-1. Add some extra intro text with the lorem emmet shortcut:  Put your cursor after "Info about this page. " and then type `lorem100` and press return.
+1. Add some extra intro text with the 'lorem' emmet shortcut in VS code:  Put your cursor after "Info about this page. " and then type `lorem100` (it works better if you actually type than cutting and pasting) and press return.
 Done.

-1. For the wider layout, change the grid-template-areas value to specify a layout like this:
+1. For the wider layout, we will change the grid-template-areas value to specify a layout like this:  (Where would you put this rule so that soon, we can put it in it's own media-query? -- which you'll do in the step after next)
     ```
     grid-template-areas:
         "logo       intro"